ian-IBCIRL/CI-PP1-SunhillPilates/README.md

     - A 'Timeline' page could be added to provide more information experience and certification of the instructor(s) for clients who would like to know more about the origins of the business, its values and its interaction with the community.

 - __Video Playback__
-    - A 'Video Playback' page could be added to provide sample videos and actual class content for clients on the go or working from home or under lockdown.
+    - A 'Video Playback' page could be added to provide further sample videos and actual class content for clients on the go or working from home or under lockdown.
 Some content would only be accessible to registered clients with a current subscription.

 - __Privacy/Security__
     - A 'Security' page could be added to provide commonly expected assurances to clients.
 Some content would only be accessible to registered clients with a current subscription, so it would eventually me necessary to collect more identifying information for legitimate use cases, as expected by GDPR and other related legislation, in various jurisdictions.
 All subsequent information sent to the client will have the option to opt out, delete personally identifiable information, access account information for a subject access request, and delete the account on request.